 New growth opportunities with existing customers

-Bear in mind, there’ll be a limit to how much extra existing customers will be willing to spend with you.
+Bear in mind that there’s a limit to how much extra existing customers will be willing to spend.
 They still need to find value in the “extras” you offer.

 For example, you could offer subscription services to make their next purchase easier and faster.
 If you know what they’ve already bought, you can offer related products and services which improve their experience.

 You can also offer loyal customers exclusive or early access to marketing innovation or unique experiences.
 This makes them feel valued and special.

-For example, we used to work with a distillery which partnered with a nearby boutique hotel.
-Together, they gave loyal customers unique access to tour and accommodation packages, special tasting evenings and whiskies not available to the general public.
-Those customers loved the special experience.
+For example, we know a distillery which partners with a nearby boutique hotel.
+Together, they give loyal customers unique access to tour and accommodation packages, special tasting evenings and whiskies not available to the public.
+Those customers love the special experience.
 And it also drives extra sales for the distillery and the hotel.

 Conclusion - customer loyalty

 But remember where loyalty comes in the brand choice funnel.
 You need to win those new customers in the first place before you can look at loyalty.

 So, you build your customer base first, then look at loyalty programs to keep them buying.
 Your business case is based on the extra sales you’ll get and the costs of running the program.

-There’s lots of selling opportunities such as increasing the weight and frequency of purchase, and upselling and cross-selling.
+There are lots of selling opportunities such as increasing the weight and frequency of purchase and upselling and cross-selling.

 Though there’s always a limit to how much a loyalty program can deliver, there’s also always a lot of value in keeping your loyal customers feel valued.

-Check out our subscription models article for a more specific way of working with customer loyalty.
-See also our CRM article for more on how to build customer relationships.
-And get in touch if there’s a specific customer loyalty challenge you need help with.
+Check out our subscription models article for examples of building customer loyalty.
+See also our CRM article for more on building customer relationships.
+And get in touch if you need help with a specific customer loyalty challenge.